lululoid/meZram/README.md

 ## DEBUG

-- Tested on Redmi 10C MIUI 13
+- Tested on Redmi 10C MIUI 13 and MIUI 14
 - Realme 5 Android 10